Identifiability in Two-Layer Sparse Matrix Factorization: Introduction

-\paragraph{Interpretability} Sparsity in deep neural networks is desirable for reducing time and space complexity of the model.
-It can also be considered in the hope of making the learned model interpretable.
+\paragraph{Interpretability} Sparsity in learned models is desirable for reducing their complexity and to improve interpretability.
 In particular, such an interpretability would require some kind of stability or identifiability of the parameters.
 Identifiability in nonnegative matrix factorization (NMF) \cite{gillis2020nonnegative} (or in simplex-structured matrix factorization, a generalization of the NMF problem \cite{abdolali2021simplex}) has been studied for guaranteeing interpretability of the factors, when there exists a physical model explaining the data, like in blind hyperspectral unmixing or audio source separation.
 For that purpose, a sufficient condition for identifiability of the factors when the right factor is $k$-sparse by column has been established \cite[Chapter 4]{gillis2020nonnegative}, but the result is only limited to this kind of sparsity structure.
 Instead, similarly to \cite{malgouyres2020stable}, our work considers, for more generality, a general family of sparsity patterns, or sparsity structures, in the spirit of model-based compressive sensing \cite{baraniuk2010model}.
-This general framework is exploitable to provide ground to guide further development toward the choice of a good family of sparsity patterns to obtain well-posed sparse matrix factorization problems.
+This general framework is exploitable to provide ground to guide further development toward the choice of a good family of sparsity patterns to obtain well-posed sparse matrix factorization problems, as it is shown in the companion paper \cite{LeonPart2}.